What do PRNs stand for?

 Clarity has been trading Packaging Recovery Notes since our business was established in 2002.
 We trade in all grades of PRNs, and offer a variety of ways to procure evidence, helping UK businesses to meet their obligations under the Producer Responsibility (Packaging Waste) Regulations.

-If you are a reprocessor or exporter, a packaging compliance scheme or direct registrant, Clarity's market-leading team can offer flexible trading options for PRNs.
+We have been trading packaging recovery notes since our business was established in 2002.
+We trade in all grades of PRNs, and offer a variety of ways to procure evidence, helping UK businesses to meet their obligations under the Producer Responsibility (Packaging Waste) Regulations.
+If you are a reprocessor or exporter, a packaging compliance scheme or direct registrant, our in-house trading team can offer flexible options for Packaging Recovery Notes (PRNs).
 Get in touch with a member of our team or get a quote from us today.

 Share this page with others